marcin-mazurek/today-i-learned/node/unblocking-event-loop.md

 process.nextTick(() => {
   console.log('Second operation - process.nextTick(fn) schedules a microtask. '
-    + 'It is prioritised over all other tasks in the event loop. '
+    + 'It is prioritised over all other tasks (actually called macrotasks) in the event loop. '
-    + 'It's almost like a synchronous asynchronous call.');
+    + 'It is almost like a synchronous asynchronous call.');
 });

 setTimeout(() => console.log("Third operation - setTimeout(fn, 0) is executed once the action " +